WILBURNHUANG/WILBURNHUANG.github.io/_posts/2019-11-03-The-Lighthouse_Review.md

 ---
-title: "Fart jokes can also be classy."
+title: "Fart jokes can also be classy.
+[The Lighthouse]"
 date: 2019-11-02
 tags: [mental thriller, black and white]
 category: review